 Andrew West, CFA has been a portfolio manager since 2014 and an analyst since 2006.
 From 2011 to 2019, he also served as Manager of Investment Research.
 As an analyst, he focuses on consumer discretionary and industrials companies.
 Mr. West graduated from the University of Central Florida in 1991 and received an MBA in Finance and International Business from New York University, Leonard N. Stern School of Business, in 2003.
 He joined Harding Loevner in 2006.
-Mr. West serves as a co-lead portfolio manager for the International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio.
-Mr. West has held his position with the International Equity Portfolio since June 2014, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.
+Mr. West serves as a co-lead portfolio manager for the International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio since June 2014, the International Developed Markets Equity Portfolio since September 2022.